nasirlukman/nasirlukman.github.io/_posts/2026-09-04-tanager-1-enmap-comparison.md

 Rather than trying to compare hundreds of bands at once, I first compared individual spectra from corresponding pixels within the overlapping area of Tanager-1 and EnMAP.

 The easiest way to start comparing hyperspectral images is to look at the spectra directly.
-For this initial exploration, I developed a simple Python workflow in a Jupyter Notebook using ipyleaflet to interactively explore the imagery.
+For this initial exploration, I developed a simple Python workflow in a Jupyter Notebook using *ipyleaflet* to interactively explore the imagery.
 By clicking on the map, the corresponding spectra from both sensors are extracted and plotted together.
 This provides a simple way to inspect the general spectral shape across the study area and identify any obvious differences between the two datasets.
 Figure 4 shows several example spectra sampled from the study area.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid
             path="assets/img/post_19_spectra_sample.png"
             class="img-fluid rounded"
-            alt="Ten selected spectra sample comapriosn between Tanager-1 and EnMap"
+            alt="Ten selected spectra sample comapriosn between Tanager-1 and EnMAP"
         %}
     </div>
 </div>
 <div class="caption">
     Figure 4.
-Ten selected sample location and its sepctra comparison.
+Ten selected sample location and its spectra comparison.
 </div>